linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Financial Instruments Lecture Notes/Futures and Options.md

 - putting dividends to work immediately
 - changing managers

-To create a portfolio that "looks" like  $100 million in the S&P 500 portfolio, just hold$ 100 million in cash and go long S&P futures on $100 million.
+To create a portfolio that "looks" like  \$100 million in the S&P 500 portfolio, just hold\$ 100 million in cash and go long S&P futures on \$100 million.

 # Asset Allocation and Market Timing